 Amount of the loan: up to 5,000 €

-Specific features: Repayment of the load (minimum 100 €/month) 6 months after completing your studies
+Specific features: Repayment of the loan (minimum 100 €/month) 6 months after completing your studies

 Target group:

-• Students from developing countries in Africa, Asia, the Middle East, or Latin America
+• Students from developing or emerging countries in Africa, Asia, the Middle East, or Latin America

 • Students from countries in Central, East, or South East Europe, the Caucasus, or Central Asia